RaphaelHablesreiter/CancerRNASeqPipeline/README.md

 * `threads <Number of threads> (default = 1)`

 The only necessary parameter to execute the pipeline successfully is the path to the user configuration file in INI-format (*e.g.,* `$ perl CancerRNASeq.pl -config /path/to/file/userconfig.ini`).
 This file contains information such as input file paths and user parameters (example user configuration file is attached).

+##Output

+**CancerRNAseq** creates a folder with the user name, containing subfolders with all the intermediate files and results for the pipeline run.